 Conducting a Market Segmentation

 As you have seen, there are many different ways a company can segment its market, and the optimal method varies from one product to another.
 Good market segmentation starts by identifying the total market for the product: all the individuals who might conceivably need a product and have the means to purchase it.
-The total market for accounting software, say, is different from the total market for Lego building sets or the total market for chewing gum.
+The total market for accounting software is different from the total market for Lego building sets or the total market for chewing gum for example.

 The next step is to identify marketing goals you want to achieve with the segmentation strategy.
 Do you want to generate awareness and sales in a local community that has never heard of your company?
 Do you want to get occasional customers to buy your product regularly?
 Do you want loyal supporters to dig deeper into their pockets and spend more of their money on your goods or services?
 Your segmentation approach should offer the best fit for your specific marketing goals.